FelixOnline/v2/content/articles/2012-3-15-like-geldof-mixed-with-bush.md

 subtitle: >
   Rory Fenton argues Kony 2012 is not just stupid – it sets a dangerous precedent
 date: "2012-03-15 19:44:43 +0000"

 # Attributes from Felix Online V1
 id: "2347"
 old_path: /politics/2347/like-geldof-mixed-with-bush
 aliases:
  - /politics/2347/like-geldof-mixed-with-bush
+imported: true
+comments:
+ - POW httpwwwforeignpolicycomarticles20120316kony_2012_invisible_children_rebuttalGiven you havent responded to a single one of my points I assume this is an automated postAlso Africa is an awfully big place Try mentioning specific countries next timeGiven you havent responded to a single one of my points I assume this is an automated postAlso Africa is an awfully big place Try mentioning specific countries next timeGiven you havent responded to a single one of my points I assume this is an automated postAlso Africa is an awfully big place Try mentioning specific countries next timeAhahaha Youre definitely right about that We seem to get a large number of posts that can be found on other sites via google 98 are recognised as spam but the occasional few get through I wonder if this is a paid servicePs Wow this one even has hidden spam links Will get it removedThis is so greathttpnewsthumpcom20120308kony2012abitlongcomparedtofent

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true